Lumnca/lab/document/DataBaseView.md

 (select
 	Grade,
 	count(*) as 'Total',
-	sum(case when Student.IsPassExam = 1 then 1 else 0 end ) as 'PassTotle',
+	sum(case when Student.IsPassExam = 1 then 1 else 0 end ) as 'PassTotal',
 	Sum(case when Student.StudentType = 1 then 1  else  0 end) as 'PostCount',
 	Sum(case when Student.StudentType = 0 then 1  else  0 end) as 'UnderCount',
 	Sum(case when Student.StudentType = 1 and Student.IsPassExam = 1 then 1  else  0 end)